-Perhaps most remarkable of all, Snapshot Isolation has no phantoms (in the classical sense of the ANSI definitions A3).
+Perhaps most remarkable of all, Snapshot Isolation has no phantoms (in the strict sense of the ANSI definitions A3).
 Each transaction never sees the updates of concurrent transactions.
 So, one can state the following surprising result (recall that section Table 1 defined ANOMALY SERIALIZABLE as ANSI SQL definition of SERIALIZABLE) without the extra restriction in Subclause 4.28 in [ANSI]:

 Remark 10.
-Snapshot Isolation histories preclude phenomena A3.
-Therefore:

-ANOMALY SERIALIZABLE " SNAPSHOT ISOLATION.
+Snapshot Isolation histories preclude anomalies A1, A2 and A3.
+Therefore, in the anomaly interpretation of ANOMALY SERIALIZABLE of Table 1: ANOMALY SERIALIZABLE " SNAPSHOT ISOLATION.